Fluid And Electrolytes For Runners: How To Hydrate Smarter And Perform Better

 • Intensity: The higher the intensity, the more you will sweat, and the more you will need to replenish your fluid and electrolytes.

-5 Tips For Keeping A Good fluid And electrolyte balance
+5 Tips For A Good fluid And electrolyte balance

 #1: Hydrate Regularly

-Don’t just think about hydration when working out, but as a constant in your day-to-day life.
-Most of us will be able to count on 2 liters of water a day to ensure proper hydration, but some may need to add extra electrolytes to that fluid depending on specific needs.
+Don’t just think about hydration when you’re working out, but as a constant, day-to-day priority.
+Most adults can rely on roughly 2 liters (about 67 ounces) of water per day as a baseline for proper hydration, but athletes typically need more.

 fluid and electrolytes